About the Board

 ‘West Sussex is a great place in which to grow up, achieve, raise a family and grow old, in strong, safe and sustainable communities – it is a place where improved health and wellbeing is experienced by all our residents, and the health and wellbeing gap between communities is reducing.’

 We work on a number of priorities and plans which supports this vision and are brought together in our Joint Health and Wellbeing Strategy (JHWS).
-The Board is currently reviewing its JHWS and this is due for publication in April.

 What else are we